Skip to content

 }

-In this example, the line 10 to 14, we see that the Rt.on method is used to subscribe to the Lifecycle.didUpdate event of the count instance.
+In this example, we see that the Rt.on method is used to subscribe to the event Lifecycle.didUpdate of the count instance from line 10 to 14.
 Whenever the count state changes, the listener function is invoked, printing the current value of the count state.

 main.dart